dmbaturin/iproute2-cheatsheet/site/index.md

 Note: assigning a process to a non-default namespace requires root privileges.

-You can run any processes inside a namespace, in particular you can run `/sbin/ip` itself.
+You can run any processes inside a namespace, in particular, you can run `/sbin/ip` itself.
 Commands like `ip netns exec foo ip link list` in this section are not special: we are simply executing another copy of `ip` in a namespace.
 You can run an interactive shell inside a namespace as well.

 <h3 id="ip-netns-pids">List all processes assigned to a namespace</h3>